-It’s episode 211 and we’ve got plugins for Social Sharing of Images, Cron Job Management, SEO Enhancement, Advertising plugins and a plugin to hide content unless people sign up to your mailing list.
+It’s Episode 211 and we’ve got plugins for Social Sharing of Images, Cron Job Management, SEO Enhancement, Advertising plugins and a plugin to hide content unless people sign up to your mailing list.
 It’s all coming up on WordPress Plugins A-Z!

 It does a pretty good job but it depends on an integration plugin which they have a separate plugin that you have to install after you installed this plugin.
 They walk you through it, download it and install it.
 It’s very easy to deal with.
-Once installed, this gives you a list of all the chron jobs that are on your site, when they run next, the name of the job, how it is scheduled, whether it’s hourly, twice daily, three times a day, or daily — however often it’s supposed to run.
-Then it gives you a live countdown time to when its next run is for that particular chron job.
+Once installed, this gives you a list of all the cron jobs that are on your site, when they run next, the name of the job, how it is scheduled, whether it’s hourly, twice daily, three times a day, or daily — however often it’s supposed to run.
+Then it gives you a live countdown time to when its next run is for that particular cron job.

 John: It is.